» Agile Transformation

 But first let's agree on our terminology.
 These are my working definitions for these two terms though I realize that people don't use these two terms consistently.

-I met with some of the key internal champions for Agile at a client recently and they asked for my help.
-They have been trying to encourage the Agile and Scrum teams in the organization and mature their practices and they found that their teams had hit a wall and were not progressing.
-It was as if they had run into a brick wall.
+I met with some of the key internal Agile champions at a client recently and they asked for my help.
+They were leading the Agile Transformation in their organization and were supporting their teams to improve and mature their practices.
+Unfortunately, they found that their teams had hit a brick wall and were not progressing.

 It is an interesting conundrum - managers and leaders say they want to be more Agile, yet they are usually the ones who are responsible for putting the brakes on further Agile Adoption.
 It is a lot like me saying that I want to get 6 pack abs but I don't want to exercise or eat healthy food.
 What I say is not aligned with my actions.

 So why do I say that managers are putting on the brakes on Agile?
 Well, first it's because it is what I've seen happen at one organization after another.
 Managers and leaders control what is happening - directly or indirectly.